sanskritiagr/WinterOfCode/README.md

 ## K- Means Clustering
 This model groups the given data into clusters based on the similarity between them.
 Firstly, I plotted a graph of wcss vs k.
 It came out to be minimum for k=30.
 So, I made 30 clusters for the dataset.
 ## Neural Network
+This model tries to predict outputs for the given inputs.
+It consist of 1 input layer, 1 hidden layer and 1 output layer.
+We initialised thetas and biases, then use forward and back propagation to get optimum values.
+ERROR: I am getting same predicted Y values for train and test.